-My simple seven ingredient Creamy Mushroom Risotto is gonna shock all you rice lovers out there.
+My simple eight ingredient Creamy Mushroom Risotto is gonna shock all you rice lovers out there.
 The Arborio rice is a key component, but the process is equally important.
 So creamy and delicious!

 Risotto has always seemed like “fancy food” to me.
 You know, dishes that only Giada de Laurentiis would prepare.
 So when I ordered this Arborio Rice on Amazon LAST summer, I tucked it away in my pantry.
 Well, what can I say.
 I keep asking myself, “What took you so long to experience THIS?”
 So when I say try it, I mean TRY IT NOW.

-There are only seven ingredients in my Creamy Mushroom Risotto (plus the salt and pepper).
+There are only eight ingredients in my recipe (plus the salt and pepper).
 It’s not difficult to make, and you should totally try it.

 The first time I made it, I only used one package of mushrooms.
 The second time I used two, which is now what I use all the time.
 We adore mushrooms at our house.

 Brown the mushrooms.
 Begin by sautéing the mushrooms in olive oil.
 When done, remove the mushrooms to another dish.